This page hasn’t been updated for a while. Some information may be out of date.

 - Samsung Galaxy Note9

-Most models of these devices will be compatible with Xfinity Mobile if they’re unlocked and were sold in the U.S. I still suggest confirming compatibility on Xfinity’s website.
+Most models of these devices will be compatible with Xfinity Mobile if they’re unlocked and were sold in the United States, but there are a few exceptions.
+You can confirm compatibility on Xfinity’s website.

 Official details about devices Xfinity Mobile permits are shared in the carrier’s FAQ.
-Xfinity Mobile has expressed an intention to expand the number of devices on its Android BYOD list in the future:
+Xfinity Mobile has expressed an intention to expand the number of devices on its Android BYOD list in the future:1

 I hope Xfinity Mobile aggressively opens up its Android BYOD program soon, but I’m not sure it will happen.
+Progress has been slow so far.
 Here’s an excerpt from a complaint posted by a Reddit user in early 2019:

-Xfinity finally started to offer limited Android BYOD support in July of this year.
-Since the beginning of the BYOD program, Xfinity has expanded its initial list of supported devices to include the Pixels, S10, S10+, and S10e.
+Xfinity finally started to offer limited Android BYOD support in July 2019.
+Since the beginning of the BYOD program, Xfinity has expanded its initial list of supported devices to include the S10, S10+, S10e, Pixels, and some phones in the S20 line.2